plokhotnyuk/rtree2d/README.md

 [David Monten's rtree](https://github.com/davidmoten/rtree) libraries using JDK 8 on the following environment:
 Intel® Core™ i7-7700HQ CPU @ 2.8GHz (max 3.8GHz), RAM 16Gb DDR4-2400, Ubuntu 18.04, latest versions of Oracle JDK 8.

+Main metric tested by benchmarks is an execution time in nanoseconds.
+So lesser values are better.
+Please, check out the Run benchmarks section bellow how to test other metrics like allocations in bytes or number of some CPU events.

 Benchmarks have the following parameters:
 - `size` is a number of entries in the R-tree
 - `shuffle` is a flag to turn on/off shuffling of entries before R-tree building
-- `overlap`  is size of entries relative to interval between them
+- `overlap` is a size of entries relative to interval between them

-`apply` benchmarks test building of R-tries from a sequence of entires.
+The `apply` benchmark test building of R-tries from a sequence of entires.

 No overlapping of entries (`overlap` = 0.1):